Products of manifolds with fibered corners: Geometric structures

 In local standard form coordinates, a frame for $\eT X$ is furnished by the vector fields

+where $\pd{y_j}$ is shorthand for various partial derivatives $\pd{y_j^l}$ associated to the components of $y_j \in \bbR^{k_j}$ and we use $\pd{z}$ in place of $\pd{y_{n+1}}$.
 Since these vector fields will be of interest in both the interior maximal and minimal cases, and since the interior fibration won't play a role, we enumerate boundary hypersurfaces exclusively with positive integers in all cases throughout this section. \end{defn}

-The vector fields of particular interest in the setting of interior maximal manifolds are the following. \begin{defn} A \emph{wedge vector field} (called an `iterated incomplete edge' vector field in \cite{ALMP, ALMP2}, with the name `wedge' coming from \cite{GKMwedge} in the depth 1 case) is one of the form $\tfrac 1 {\rho_X} V$, where $V \in \cV_e(X)$ and $\rho_X = \prod_{H \in \M 1(X)} \rho_H$ is a total boundary defining function.
+The vector fields of particular interest in the setting of interior maximal manifolds are the following. \begin{defn} A \emph{wedge vector field} (called an `iterated incomplete edge' vector field in \cite{ALMP, ALMP2}, with the name `wedge' coming from \cite{GKMwedge} in the depth 1 case) is one of the form $\tfrac 1 {\rho_X} V$, where $V \in \cV_e(X)$ and $\rho_X = \prod_{G \in \M 1(X)} \rho_G$ is a total boundary defining function.
 Such a vector field is singular at the boundary faces of $X$, and the set $\wV(X)$ of wedge vector fields does not form a Lie algebra.
 Instead the \emph{wedge tangent bundle} may be defined as a rescaling (see \cite{MAPSIT} for a general discussion of this procedure) of $\eT X$ by the requirement

 (See \cite{AGR} for an alternate definition via the cotangent space $\wT^\ast X$.)
 Note that $\wV(X)$ and $\wT X$ are independent of the choice of $\rho_X$.
 A local frame for $\wT X$ is given in standard form coordinates by